-Precast polymer concrete covers shall be reinforced by heavy-weave fiberglass.
-All precast polymer concrete covers shall be the heavy-duty type with a design load of 15,000 lbs. over a 10" square and a coefficient of friction greater than 0.5.
-The precast polymer concrete cover logo shall bear the inscription "DelDOT Traffic" for Types 6, 8, and 10 and "DelDOT Traffic Fiber Optics" for Type 7.
-The precast polymer concrete cover Type 11, 14, and 15 logo shall bear the inscription "DelDOT ELECTRIC".
+All precast polymer concrete covers shall be the heavy-duty type with a design load of 15,000 lbs. over a 10" square.
+The coefficient of friction should be greater than 0.5.
+The precast polymer concrete cover logo shall bear the inscription "DelDOT" (Types 6, 8, and 10) or "DelDOT TRAFFIC FIBER OPTICS" (Type 7).